 As in the one-dimensional case, one reduces to the non-ramified case by a suitable $\bmd$-cyclic covering.
 Moreover, the strictness property is checked on the germs at any point of $\partial\wt X$, so we can work in the local setting of \S\ref{subsec:Inormcross} and restrict the filtered local system to the torus $(S^1)^\ell$.
 We will moreover forget about the term $\Delta^{n-\ell}$ and assume that $\ell=n$.

 In the following, we will give the proof for a~$\ccI$-local system on the torus $(S^1)^n$ in the non-ramified case, that is,~$\ccI$ is the constant sheaf with fibre $\ccP_n=\CC\{t_1,\dots,t_n\}[(t_1\cdots t_n)^{-1}]/\CC\{t_1,\dots,t_n\}$.
 As this sheaf satisfies the Hausdorff property, many of the arguments used in the proof of Theorem \ref{th:abelianwithout} can be extended in a straightforward way for Proposition \ref{prop:abelianwithout}.
 Nevertheless, we will give the proof with details, as the goodness condition is new here.
-Let us first notice, as a consequence of the definition of~$\ccI$: